All You Need To Know About The Indian Capital - A Guide For First Time Travellers In Delhi

 A lot of people get very worried about eating the food in India, but just make sure you pick somewhere which is busy with locals and the food is cooked fresh in front of you.
 We’d also recommend carrying some hand sanitiser and wet wipes with you!
 A lot of the food will involve dipping some form of bread in curry, so cleaning your hands before and after is a must.

-Taxi scams
+Delhi Taxi scams

-“Tourist Agency” / Tourist Help Centre Scams
+“Tourist Agency” / Tourist Help Centre Scams in Delhi

 Delhi is a large city, with a huge wealth disparity.
 As with anywhere, be cautious with your belongings.
 Like most places in the world, pickpocketing can happen.
 We don’t want to scare you or anything but just exercise a little caution.

 Delhi often gets snubbed by travellers.
-People often land and make a quick exit heading straight to Jaipur or Agra, but if you give it a chance, the Indian capital has plenty to keep you occupied.
+People often just land at the airport and make a quick exit heading straight to Jaipur or Agra, but if you give it a chance, the Indian capital has plenty to keep you occupied.
 We’ve met a lot of travellers who hated Delhi, but we’d say the complete opposite.
 It’s one of our favourite cities we’ve ever been to and love the crazy mix of chaos and calm, pollution and parks, street food and high class cuisine.

 Just take it easy, immersive yourself gently and make sure you have a comfy room to retreat back to!
 As travellers we often feel that we need to do everything, from visiting all the sites to trying all the street food.
 We’d say don’t be too hard on yourself, take things slowly, and if you want that McDonald’s burger, go and have it!
 No one’s going to judge you.
 Although we would say, give some of Delhi’s street food a chance, it is delicious!